Welcome Back to BMCC!

 - If you attended a CUNY school while on leave, please indicate which one on the form.

-- Students who were placed on academic probation and are interested in receiving federal financial aid will need to submit a Title IV Appeal to TitleIV@bmcc.cuny.edu
+- Students who were placed on academic probation during their last semester at BMCC may still receive financial aid when they return.
+In addition to the FAFSA, please submit a Title IV Appeal to TitleIV@bmcc.cuny.edu.

 Readmission After Being Academically Dismissed

 - Download and complete the CAS Appeal form.
-This form and the personal statement you will attach to it are your chance to tell your story and document your situation.
+This form and the personal statement you will attach to it are your chance to share your story and document your situation.

-- Save your personal statement and supporting documentation as a PDF file.
+- Save your personal statement and supporting documentation as PDF files.